Last revised:

 Fever and sperm motility

 Sperm motility refers to the percentage of sperm that are moving or “swimming.”
+Motile sperm are essential for successful fertilization, because immotile sperm are generally not capable of reaching or penetrating an egg.

-In one case study, it was observed that sperm motility was decreased for over a month post-fever.
+In one study, it was observed that sperm motility was decreased for over a month post-fever.
 This observation is supported by the aforementioned study analyzing the effects of fever on 27 fertile men, which found that the percentage of immotile (non-moving) sperm was increased by 20.4% following fever — with an increase of 4.5% per day of fever.

 The previously mentioned study of five febrile men also found a decrease in what’s known as “progressive motility,” the ability of a sperm to move efficiently (i.e., in straight lines or large circles as opposed to tight circles).
 There was a decrease in progressive motility of up to 23% around 6 weeks post-fever.